top of page

 A4A85482-1DD8-B71B-0B7F160BECA37FC5.jpg

-Edgar is named after Edgar Allan Poe, one of my favorite authors and well known for his horror stories.
-An ideal choice.
+Edgar is named after Edgar Allan Poe, an author well known for his horror stories.

 250px-LoisLane-1.png